JeremiahKaren/35percent.github.io/_posts/2018-10-31-manifesto-pledge-fact-check.md

 ---
 layout: post
-title: "Fact-checking council leader Peter John on social housing"
+title: "Fact-checking council leader Peter John on manifesto pledge"
-subtitle: "No, Southwark does not have the largest council house building programme in the country"
+subtitle: "Instead of the promised net increase of 1500 council homes there is a net decrease of 476"
 published: false
 ---
 In 2014, as part of its manifesto pledge Southwark Council's administration [announced](http://www.southwarklabour.co.uk/latest-news/southwark/news.aspx?p=102262) an _"ambitious but realistic plan to build 11,000 new council homes"_ across the borough over the next 30 years.
 Concerns were [raised by us](http://35percent.org/the-southwark-clearances) and [by others](https://crappistmartin.github.io/images/SNHeygateOverage.pdf) that this would be insufficient to cover the number of council homes lost to ongoing estate regeneration, void disposal polices and Right to Buy applications over the next 30 years.